Allen-Qiu/predrating/README.md

 # predrating
-A project for predicting ratings of English reviews.
+A project for predicting ratings of English reviews. our work is presented in the paper https://www.sciencedirect.com/science/article/pii/S0020025516317303

 The steps for building a predictive model are listed as follows.